dolittle/Documentation/Source/content/contributing/_index.md

 Contributions can also be done through [documentation]({{< ref "/contributing/documentation/documentation/getting_started" >}}), all of our repositories have a `Documentation` folder.
 It is higly recommended you read through our [style guide]({{< ref "/contributing/documentation/documentation/style_guide" >}}) and [writing guide]({{< ref "/contributing/documentation/documentation/writing_guide" >}}) on documentation.

 ### Issues
-You can contribute by filing all of your issues to our [Home](https://github.com/dolittle/home/issues) repository.
+You can contribute by filing all of your issues under our [Home](https://github.com/dolittle/home/issues) repository.